 Or are you thinking of becoming a vet?

-Or have you been taking lessons for a while and you want to learn more about your horse?
+Have you been taking riding lessons for a while and you want to learn more about your horse?

 Do you find that online resources on tack and equipment are often confusing and not to the point?